 1. To have a deeper knowledge of the Congregation, its history, charism, and apostolate.

 2. The Congregation and the postulant will come to deeper understanding and discernment of the postulant’s capabilities and vocation to the Congregation.

-3. To help her gradually rid herself of the worldly spirit and orient herself for life in the novitiate.
+3. To help her gradually rid herself of the worldly spirit and orient herself for spiritual life in the novitiate.

 4. To discover whether it is a real call to our Congregation, and how she should respond to it.

 5. To make sure that the postulant acquires sufficient human and spiritual growth necessary for successful religious life.

 1. Manifestations of spiritual, personal and physical growth.

 2. A readiness to be directed, cooperate with others and help one another.